 Today's workforce is diverse, dispersed, and determined.
 A large percentage of it is digitally-native, and your grandma’s intranet will no longer cut it when it comes to collaboration and engagement.

-The technological revolution has brought us more online apps and tools than we’ll ever need, and your workforce has no doubt explored them all at some point.
-That’s because the modern workforce is facing more distractions than ever before and they need a way to stay focused on the task at hand.
-On the other hand, they’re less about downing tools at 5 pm and are more willing than ever to work out of hours – if you give them the tools to do so.
+The technological revolution has brought us more online apps and tools than we’ll ever need, and your workforce has no doubt explored many of them.
+The modern workforce is facing more distractions than ever before and managers need to find ways of helping employees to stay focused.

-As more and more businesses shift from on-premise infrastructure to cloud-based technology, the number of intranet solutions available will continue to grow.
+As more and more businesses shift from on-premises infrastructure to cloud-based technology, the number of intranet solutions available will continue to grow.
 When you’re choosing a solution, be sure to choose a tool that will work well for your business and its unique needs.
 Don’t forget to ask your employees for their input too — they’re the ones who’ll be using it every day, after all.
 Make sure you consider aspects such as:

-- The user interface and ease of navigating.
+- The user interface and how easy it is to navigate

 - The users’ familiarity with how things work — is it intuitive or will it require a lot of training?